Aurora-College-SDD-2021/Python4SDD/1_The_Basics/1_2_Data_types/README.md

 ## Task

-Use the comments in the main.py script as a instructions to edit the code until it passes the tests.
+Use the comments in the main.py script as a instructions to edit the code until it runs and passes the tests.
+Remember, you run the test by going to the shell tab (NOT the console tab) and typing `pytest` at the prompt.
 Then edit the code in the main.pseudo file.
 When you are finished, submit.